Black Panther Costumes

 Adult Black Panther Costume

-So, the moment you saw Black Panther in the theaters, you knew you already had your Halloween costume picked out for next year.
+So, the moment you saw Black Panther in the theaters, you knew you already had your Halloween costume picked out for that year.
 T’Challa comin’ at ya!
-Well, this Black Panther Costume is ready to turn any guy into a superhero, no heart-shaped herb required!
+Well, this Black Panther Costume is ready to turn any guy into a Marvel superhero, no heart-shaped herb required!
 The polyester suit has vinyl pieces for added muscle effects, and the entire suit is graphic printed with textures to make it look just like a high-tech suit straight from Shuri’s laboratory.
-The half-mask completes the effect, and is sure to have you standing out at the Halloween party!
+The Black Panther half-mask completes the effect, and is sure to have you standing out at the Halloween party!

 Women’s Dora Milaje Costume

 Women play an important part in the Wakandan royal house, as the Dora Milaje are the soldiers that guard and protect the King and his family.
 And their leader?
 Oh, just the strong and heroic General Okoye!
 When she’s not busy zipping around the world on missions with T’Challa, she’s doing her duties back at home as a leader and general.
-You can step into the part played by Danai Guerra when you choose this women’s Dora Milaje Costume.
+You can step into the part played by Danai Guerra when you choose this women’s Dora Milaje costume.
 It’s a replica, so it’s not actually from Wakanda, but with intricate printed details, it looks pretty darn authentic to us!

 Deluxe Black Panther Costume